pomle/desensitize-mousemove/README.md

 # Desensitize Mousemove

 A wrapper for mousemove event handlers that requires initial movement before passing thru event to handler.
-Useful for when mousemove needs to be taken into account subtle mousemove must be ignored because they are assumed to be inadvertent.
+Useful for when mousemove needs to be taken into account while subtle mousemove must be ignored because they are assumed to be inadvertent.

-Once threshold has been met all events will be passed thru until no more events are passed
+Once threshold has been met all events will be passed thru.
+Passthru will stop when timeout reached and threshold must be met again.

 ## Usage.